This page provides links to the key Acts and Regulations that govern the operations and procedures of the AAT.

-The Administrative Appeals Tribunal Act 1975 provides for the establishment, structure and management of the AAT.
-The Act and the Administrative Appeals Tribunal Regulation 2015 set out the core powers and procedures of the AAT for all Divisions other than the Migration & Refugee Division.
-A consolidated copy of the Administrative Appeals Tribunal Act 1975 and the Administrative Appeals Tribunal Regulation 2015 are available at the ComLaw website.
+The Administrative Appeals Tribunal Act 1975 (The Act) provides for the establishment, structure and management of the AAT.
+The Act and the Administrative Appeals Tribunal Regulation 2015 set out our core powers and procedures, except for a review of a migration or refugee decision.

 Migration Act and Regulations

 The jurisdiction, powers and procedures of the AAT to review migration or refugee decisions are set out in the Migration Act 1958 and the Migration Regulations 1994.

 The following Acts set out the jurisdiction and aspects of the powers and procedures in relation to the review of decisions about social security, family assistance, child support, paid parental leave and student assistance:

 We do not have a general power to review decisions.
 We can only review a decision if an Act, regulation or other legislative instrument states that the decision can be reviewed by the AAT.

 We can review decisions made under more than 400 Commonwealth Acts and legislative instruments.
 The most common types of decisions we review relate to:

 - family assistance, paid parental leave, social security and student assistance

 - migration and refugee visas and visa-related decisions

 - Australian citizenship